zachvalenta/jvns.ca/source/_posts/2014-06-29-how-i-did-hacker-school.markdown

 [Daphne](https://twitter.com/lifeissweetgood) was working on a shell and I paired with her and learned a ton.

-People at Hacker School know an *amazing* amount of stuff.
+People at Recurse Center know an *amazing* amount of stuff.
 There is so much to learn from them.

-So I don't have advice, but for me one some the most important things to remember about Hacker School were that *other people have different interests than me, and that's okay*, and *I can make Hacker School what I want it to be*.
+So I don't have advice, but for me one some the most important things to remember about Recurse Center were that *other people have different interests than me, and that's okay*, and *I can make Recurse Center what I want it to be*.